Posted on 18th December 2017 by Russell Phillips

 In the commercial sector, Ford was the market leader with 22% (943 units) followed by Toyota with 20% (869 units) and Holden third with 8% market share (340 units).
 The Ford Ranger retained the top spot as the bestselling commercial model with 20% share (874 units) followed by the Toyota Hilux with 14% share (620 units).
 Year to date the Ford Ranger remains both the top commercial vehicle model and the top model overall with 8,824 registrations compared to 7,664 for the Toyota Hilux.

 Vehicle segmentation for the month of November returns to more normal patterns of recent times with the top four spots taken up by SUVs and light commercial vehicles.
 The top segments were SUV medium vehicles with 19% share, followed by the Pick Up/Chassis Cab 4×4 segment with 13% and SUV Large with 12% market share.

-“With one month to go the question on everyone’s lips is whether the total for the year will break through the 160,000 mark for the first time.
-The 150,000 total mark for a calendar year is no longer a question” said Mr Crawford.
+“With one month to go the question on everyone’s lips is whether the total for the year will break through the 160,000 marks for the first time.
+The 150,000 total mark for a calendar year is no longer a question” said Mr. Crawford.

 The MIA uses corrected sales figures, where vehicles previously registered incorrectly then de-registered and then registered again correctly are only counted once as a first-time registration.